hauensteina/iphone-attitude/README.md

 # Purpose
-Shows how sensor fusion built into iOS (CMMotionManager) is used to determine the iPhone attitude in space as a quaternion.
-Also demonstrates how to use SceneKit to build a simple model of an iPhone and animate it in 3D based on quaternions.
+Shows how sensor fusion built into iOS (CMMotionManager) is used to determine the iPhone attitude in space.
+Also demonstrates how to use SceneKit to build a simple model of an iPhone and animate it in 3D.
 Socket based TCP-IP communication (CFStream) is used to pass data from the phone to the Mac.

 Because CMMotionManager generates quaternions, and SceneKit accepts quaternions,